 However, each time you use the Hint feature your score drops by 100 points, so don't use it too often.

 HISTORY.
 The Mahjong tile game is a four-player game invented in China.
 The name means "sparrow".
-An apocryphal myth about this game asserts it was developed by the great Chinese philosopher Confucius in 500 B.C.

 The three dragon tiles (cardinal tiles) in the game match the three cardinal virtues preached by Confucius - benevolence, sincerity, and piety.
 However, as there is no evidence of the game before 1800 it is unlikely that Confucius was the actual inventor.